Densetsu no Starfy (video game): Development

 Back in November 1995, Nintendo's producer Hitoshi Yamagami received a directive from Tose's producer, Yasuhiro Minamimoto, asking if Hitoshi could come up with a kind of floaty platformer, then started developing it.
 Six months of work later, Hitoshi thought of a floating character being pushed through a maze.
 They tried developing a balloon-lifting game, but Hitoshi and Yasuhiro were having difficulties moving the balloon toward wherever they wanted, making the project uninteresting and annoying in their opinions.
 Hitoshi asked if they could take control of the floating character as opposed to just pushing it around.
 As long as things were floating around, Hitoshi and Yasuhiro decided a water-based character would be a decent idea.
 They thought as far as a character that would fit that environment, perhaps a jellyfish or starfish would be a good character.
-They also changed direction on the project a bit and it was then that the project went through a period of trouble and it wasn't until March 1998 that the project began to come to fruition.
+They also changed direction on the project a bit, and it was then that the project went through a period of trouble, and it wasn't until March 1998 that the project began to come to fruition.

-Later in 1998, Hitoshi and Yasuhiro were going through the process of changing over from the Game Boy to the Game Boy Color, so orders came down that Nintendo wanted Hitoshi and Yasuhiro to sort of revamp this prototype of the series to work on Game Boy Color.
+Later in 1998, Hitoshi and Yasuhiro were going through the process of changing over from the Game Boy to the Game Boy Color, so orders came down that Nintendo wanted Hitoshi and Yasuhiro to sort of revamp this prototype of the series to work on the Game Boy Color.
 Then Hitoshi and Yasuhiro had to go through and do that work, until 1999, as they were approaching the release of the game, Hitoshi and Yasuhiro were told by Nintendo that the Game Boy Advance would soon be released and turn the Game Boy Color into a handheld of the past, making everyone cancel their Game Boy Color software projects.
 Therefore, Hitoshi and Yasuhiro went through another period of reflection and began rethinking the game yet again.
-Several things such as its official logo, artworks and some names were changed for unknown reasons.
+Several things, such as its official logo, artworks, and some names were changed for unknown reasons.
 The protagonist of the series, Starfy, was originally planned to be a starfish, but during the time of development, he went through changes to where he came down out of the sky, so one of the questions that Hitoshi is often asked is, "Is Starfy a starfish or a star?", and the company policy is to respond that he is neither.
 Hitoshi's response is simply, "Starfy is the Prince of Pufftop".